elinasasa/wotech/LESSON 32 & 33. Flow of data from client to DB, file organization 7.08.md

 the left is used more often and its better if there are many things. otherwise the right gets too messy.

+Here we are connecting the API with the service/business logic (image above)
 <img width="1390" alt="Screenshot 2024-08-14 at 20 14 14" src="https://github.com/user-attachments/assets/c0dd8de9-bd46-4162-8d4c-cbd1c456783f">

 UserService code: